wisecash/wisecash-support/_posts/2000-01-01-tracking-upcoming-and-overdue-transactions-with-the-dashboard.md

 index: 0
 ---

-WiseCash provides you with a short-term dashboard, helpful to review overdue transactions and what is going to happen in the 2 coming weeks.
+WiseCash provides you with a short-term dashboard, helpful to review overdue and 2-week upcoming transactions.

-This dashboard was made to help you offload cognitive burden from your brain and help you focus on whatever matters to you (outside finances).
+It helps you offload cognitive burden from your brain and focus on what matters to you (outside finances).

 To reach the dashboard, simply click on the dashboard icon:

 TODO: screenshot

-This screen is very useful to:
+This screen is useful to:

 * Make sure you have invoiced your clients.
 * Review which payments you should have received.